Understanding the New IEP form in Massachusetts

 Having extended school year on the grid has been something I have had to fight hard for over the years.
 This has always been something that was supposed to be on the grid, however many districts would put it under additional information or simply check the box that the child was eligible for extended school year and not include specific details about what services were being offered.

-Looking forward to working together to get all of the supports and services your child requires to make progress.
+Looking forward to working together to get all of the support and services your child requires to make progress.

 Maureen Brown, Education Consultant in Massachusetts